 2) Develop a training, supervision and competence assessment system for the Lay Health Workers(LHW).

 3) Recruit and train PHC doctors to provide shared collaborative care (diagnosis and prescription of medicines, monitoring of the patient’s clinical condition in the Detoxification Package) with LHWs in providing community detoxification and relapse prevention;

 4) Demonstrate that these packages are acceptable to alcohol dependent patients and their families.

 5) And provide preliminary evidence that these packages increase remission and reduce relapse.

-At the end of this process we expect to develop a community approach to treatment of alcohol dependence that will not only be potentially more effective than the institutional model of care, but much cheaper and achieve much greater coverage due to its community orientation and use of low cost human resources through primary care reaching out to a sizable portion of people with alcohol dependence.This community based approach to treatment of alcohol dependence will be potentially more accessible, effective and affordable than the standard institutional model of care, and achieve much greater coverage due to its community orientation.
+At the end of this process we have developed a community approach to treatment of alcohol dependence that will not only be potentially more effective than the institutional model of care, but much cheaper and achieve much greater coverage due to its community orientation and use of low cost human resources through primary care reaching out to a sizable portion of people with alcohol dependence.This community-based approach to the treatment of alcohol dependence will be potentially more accessible, effective and affordable than the standard institutional model of care, and achieve much greater coverage due to its community orientation.